gscontras/probLang/chapters/06-plurals.md

   var collThetaPrior = function(){return uniformDraw([2,3,4,5,6,7,8,9,10,11,12])};
 ~~~~

-Now let's get some utterances and a meaning function that will let us interpret them.
+The final piece of knowledge we need concerns utterances and a meaning function that will let us interpret them.
 A speaker can use the ambiguous utterances, "The objects are heavy," which receives either a distributive or a collective interpretation.
-For a slightly higher cost, the speaker can use unambiguous utterances: "The objects each are heavy" or "The objects together are heavy."
-Lastly, the speaker has the option of saying nothing at all, the cheapest option of all.
+For a slightly higher cost, the speaker can use unambiguous utterances: "The objects each are heavy" (distributive) or "The objects together are heavy" (collective).
+Lastly, the speaker has the option of saying nothing at all, the cheapest option.

 ~~~~
 var utterances = [